 People who are part of an informal marriage have the same rights with regard to property division as a legally wed couple.
 Proving an informal marriage often requires circumstantial evidence, and parties who are ending their relationship may dispute whether a marital bond existed.
 As such, even if a person denies the existence of an informal marriage, a court may disagree and rule in a manner that greatly impacts the person’s finances.
 It is prudent, therefore, for people who cohabitate but have no intention of entering into an informal or formal marriage to draft a cohabitation agreement.
 Such an agreement can define the terms of the relationship, including who has the right to any jointly or separately owned property, and avoid the consequences an informally married couple may face if the relationship ends.Meet with a Trusted Family Law Attorney in Dallas

 While many people decline to get married in hopes of avoiding becoming lawfully involved with their significant others, people who live together often cannot avoid legal disputes if their relationship ends.
 If you live with your romantic partner, it is prudent to speak with a lawyer regarding your rights and what measures you can take to safeguard your financial health and legal rights.
 The trusted attorneys of McClure Law Group are adept at helping people navigate through a variety of issues that arise during domestic relationships, and we will work tirelessly to assist you in seeking your preferred outcome.
-Our main office is located in Dallas, and we are available to meet for consultations at our Collin County office in Plano.
 We regularly assist people with family law issues in Dallas, Worth, Rockwall, Garland, Richardson, Fort McKinney, Frisco, and Irving.
 We also regularly represent people in family law matters in cities throughout Dallas, Denton, Grayson, Collin, Rockwall, and Tarrant Counties.
 You can contact us to set up a conference via our form online or by calling 214.692.8200.